gflorez97/dataProcesses2019/Final Project/final-project.md

 However, some game stats, like blocks or turnovers, were not computed until recently, hence the impossibility  to use the whole dataset.
 The undeniable setback is that because we use the `Turnovers` stats, we omit 20% of the players in the history of NBA.
 But given how rapidly evolve sports&mdash;it is enough to watch a video from a gold medalist of the 1956 Olympics to notice the performance difference&mdash;we believe that omitting this amount of observations is not a big deal, all things considered.
-As we already stated, the first valid observation dates back to 1978.
+As we already stated, the first valid observation in our study dates back to 1978.

 <figure>
 	<img src="https://raw.githubusercontent.com/gflorez97/dataProcesses2019/master/Final%20Project/images/graph3_2.png" alt="Figure 3.2: Number of missing variables per 'Year'">